 Top Things to do in Ladakh during winter season

-Visit the Frozen Lakes – Ladakh is famed for two lakes – Pangong Tsoand Tso Moriri.
-Pangong Tso is noted for awe-inspiring views and the climax scene of 3-idiots movie, this lake is one of the highest saltwater lakes in the world and is located 5km from the city of Leh.
+- Visit the Frozen Lakes – Ladakh is famed for two lakes – Pangong Tso and Tso Moriri.
+Pangong Tso is noted for awe-inspiring views and the climax scene of the 3-idiots movie, this lake is one of the highest saltwater lakes in the world and is located 5km from the city of Leh.
 Whereas, Tso Moriri offers a pristine view of the lake with the breathtaking backdrop.

 Top Places to Visit in Ladakh in winters:

-Some of the amazing places to visit in Leh Ladakh includes the
+Some of the amazing places to visit in Leh Ladakh include the

-Hemis Monastery: Located 45km from Leh, this 16th century Tibetan Monastery is famous for the colorful Hemis Festival.
+- Hemis Monastery: Located 45km from Leh, this 16th century Tibetan Monastery is famous for the colourful Hemis Festival.

-Shanti Stupa: One of the must visit tourist places in Ladakh, Shanti Stupa is a Buddhist temple which holds the relics of Buddha enshrined by the 14th Dalai Lama.
+- Shanti Stupa: One of the must-visit tourist places in Ladakh, Shanti Stupa is a Buddhist temple that holds the relics of Buddha enshrined by the 14th Dalai Lama.

 Fun Fact: The exact replica of the stupa is situated in the city of Delhi at Millennium Park, Indraprastha.

-Hall of Fame Museum: Situated in Leh, it is an Indian Army run museum dedicated to the brave Indian soldier who died in Indo-Pak Wars.
+- Hall of Fame Museum: Situated in Leh, it is an Indian Army-run museum dedicated to the brave Indian soldier who died in the Indo-Pak Wars.
 The museum contains war exhibits, weapons and a souvenir shop.

-Zanskar: It is a high-altitude semi cold desert in the North of Great Himalayan Range.
+- Zanskar: It is a high-altitude semi-cold desert in the North of the Great Himalayan Range.
 Apart from acting as a climatic barrier, it offers pretty dramatic shots of the valley.

-Diskit Monastery: The oldest and largest monastery of Nubra Valley and one of the most prominent tourist attractions in Ladakh.
-This 14th century structure is home to a large idol of Tsong Khapa- the founder of Gelugpa sect.
+- Diskit Monastery: The oldest and largest monastery of Nubra Valley and one of the most prominent tourist attractions in Ladakh.
+This 14th-century structure is home to a large idol of Tsong Khapa- the founder of the Gelugpa sect.

 Some other tourist attractions include Drass War Memorial, Thiksey Monastery, Donkey Sanctuary, ChangLa Pass, Sand Dunes at Hunder, Turtuk, and many more.